 Update 4.2.2015: I have put this solution into PeopleSoft systems at two customer systems last year, so it is no longer just theory.

-Update 5.4.2017: PeopleTools 8.55 set the PeopleSoft owner ID (usually SYSADM) in variable [DBNAME] in lower case.
-Thus it is passed in lower case to the PL/SQL package has been updated to handle this.
+Update 5.4.2017: PeopleTools 8.55 set the PeopleSoft owner ID (usually SYSADM) in variable [DBNAME] in lowercase.
+Thus it is passed in lowercase to the PL/SQL package has been updated to handle this.